Sash windows double glazing

 For example, listed buildings cannot have double glazing installed, which changes the character of the property.

-Chameleon installs ultra-thin double glazing into existing old sash window frames that keep the character of a property intact.
+Chameleon installs ultra-thin vacuum double glazing into existing old sash window frames that keep the character of a property intact.

 Why is double glazing better than single glazing at stopping heat?